topfreegames/kublai/docs/API.md

 #### Signature

 ```
-kublaiService.transferClanOwnership(gameId, clanId, clanData, callback);
+kublaiService.transferClanOwnership(gameId, clanId, ownerPublicId, playerPublicId, callback);
 ```

 #### Arguments

-* `gameId`: public ID for the clan's game.
+* `gameId`: public ID for the clan's game;
-* `clanId`: public ID for the clan.
+* `clanId`: public ID for the clan;
+* `ownerPublicId`: public ID for the current owner of the clan;
-* `clanData`: object with the details for the clan to be changed.
-Please refer to Khan's docs for the structure of this argument.
+* `playerPublicId`: public ID for the player to be the new owner of the clan.

 ## Membership Routes